 The other tools you will need are:

-A standard saw normally used for cross cutting.
+- A standard hand saw normally used for cross cutting.
 Try to use one with a stiff type of blade.

 - Measuring tape